babldev/slack-missiles/README.md

 ## Notes

+Based on code by https://github.com/codedance/Retaliation

-This is super hacky right now, but it works.
+The code is super hacky right now, but it works.